RikJansenTU/FontysInternship/Project_3/Overview.md

 ### Development

-## Research Questions and Deliverables
+## Research Results and Deliverables
 **Research Questions**
 - **How can I use generative AI to increase fan engagement?**